tannn/tannn.github.io/_posts/2022_08_20_typing_is_pain_overcoming_chronic_hand_pain.md

 I had already seen two doctors about the pain and had an ERG study by this point.
 They didn’t think I had carpal tunnel or arthritis.
 The doctors expected ergonomics to be the main culprit.
 While I spent a few weeks trying to get an ergonomic study at work (we love beuacracy), I tried to reinforce basic ergonomic principles on myself: feet firmly on the ground, back straight, arms at a 90 degree angle.

 When I eventually saw the ergonomist, she recommended a new chair, keyboard, mouse, and raising my monitors.
 She also encouraged regular breaks throughout the day so I could let my hands rest for a few minutes.
 These adjustments held me over for a little bit, but the pain was still present at a lower level.
 Then, in spring of 2021, my hands gave out.
-The pain became too much to bear and I could not get work done.
+The pain became too much to bear and I just couldn't work.
 I used short term disability leave and started to see an occupational hand therapist.
 At some points, the pain was so bad that using my phone was painful.
 Swiping on the screen or holding it for too long would become unbearable.
-After a few months, I was able to manage the pain myself through breaks and stretching exercises.
-Today, I keep that up with stretching occasionally and routine breaks, along with a daily warmup for my hands before I start work on the computer.
+After a few months of hand therapy, I was able to manage the pain myself through breaks and stretching exercises.
+Today, a year later, I keep that up with stretching occasionally and routine breaks, along with a daily warmup for my hands before I start work on the computer.
+This consists of a ring grip exerciser and resistance band for fingers ([Amazon Link](https://www.amazon.com/gp/product/B07G824Z3V/))

+Here are some tips I learned through my experience with pain at the computer:

 # Hands
 * Avoid resting hands on keyboard, lap, or wrist rest (this could compress the ulnar or median nerves)